MylesLandais/obsidian-sync/ITIL v4 foundations.md

 	- Minimum number of steps to acomplish an objective **Optimize and automate**
 	- clear vision and objectives, agree to context
-	- Cost reduction and reduced human errors
+	- Maxamize value, reduce costs, reduce human errors
 	- technology to scale frequent and repetitive tasks

 # Four Dimensions of Service Management